5 min read

 The Architecture That Actually Works

-Call MCP tools only when necessary, with precise parameters from the skill's instructions.
+The flow: retrieve the right skill → load only relevant instructions → run deterministic code when possible → call MCP tools only when necessary, with precise parameters from the skill's instructions.

 The model isn't choosing from a hundred tools anymore.
 It's choosing from a handful of workflow wrappers — each of which already knows which tools to call and how to call them.
-That's a fundamentally easier decision, and when it lands, the downstream workflow executes with deterministic reliability instead of compounding probability.

 The Quiet Part Out Loud